-The 2018 PIL was enacted as part of the Government's effort to boost non-oil production in the private sector.
-The Government introduced amendments to the previous legal framework applicable to private investments which aim to reduce the administrative burdens around imports and exports, lower taxes and create new incentives for investment in specifically identified priority sectors and geographical locations.
+In February 2018, the Council of Ministers announced that it has commenced a review of the 2015 PIL as part of the Government's effort to boost non-oil production in the private sector.
+The Government has indicated that it is considering amendments which would reduce the administrative burdens around imports and exports, lower taxes and create new incentives for investment in specifically identified priority sectors and geographical locations.
 See "Public Finance - Fiscal Reforms for 2018 - Support Program for Production, Diversification of Exports and Replacement of Imports"

 Since 2002, Angola has inserted international arbitration clauses into all contracts with foreign investors so as to increase efficiency and independence of resolution of any disputes and encourage investor confidence.
-Angola is also seeking to further simplify the conditions for admission of FDI in Angola and to shorten the review period of FDI projects, namely through the establishment of different procedural regimes in the 2018 PIL.
+Angola is also currently seeking to further simplify the conditions for admission of FDI in Angola and to shorten the review period of FDI projects.
+The Government expects further improvements will be addressed in further amendments to the 2015 PIL.
 Furthermore, the Government is confident that Angola's still significant needs for infrastructure investment will serve to encourage more FDI in Angola.
 See "Economy - Infrastructure".